infor-design/enterprise/docs/TESTING.md

     mv test/.tmp/actual/<name-of-test-file.png> test/baseline/<name-of-test-file.png>`
     ```

-1. Run tests again to confirm
+1. Run tests again to confirm.
 1. Now you can move the files you copied to your local machine to the baseline directory to override the old ones

     ```sh